stackus/goht/README.md

 } Click me
 ```
 ### Classes
-Hamlet supports the `.` operator for classes and also will accept the `class` attribute such as `class:"foo bar"`.
+GoHT supports the `.` operator for classes and also will accept the `class` attribute such as `class:"foo bar"`.
 However, if the class attribute is given an interpolated value, it will need to be a comma separated list of values.
 These values can be the following types:
 - `string`